 SIG Sauer P238

 SIG's 1911-style .380, the P238, has enjoyed considerable popularity over the years among men and women alike.
 In fact, it took the top spot in our inaugural Ladies Pistol Project in 2016.
 Women cited the smooth single-action trigger pull, along with its bright sights as features they loved about this pistol.
 Despite the seemingly never-ending appetite for lightweight striker-fired concealed-carry pistols, this all-metal pistol remains one of our favorites.
+Although SIG recently removed this from their catalog, there are still plenty of them out there.
 You'll likely pay in the mid $600s for a SIG P238. sigsauer.com

 Kimber's Micro Raptor .380 (stainless model shown) is now 10 years old, and joins the P238 as the only other 1911 platform on this list.
 As our friends at NRA's American Rifleman blogged after its introduction, "The Kimber is about as nice as a single-action .380 ACP is going to get."
 Standard features include a lowered and flared ejection port, and a beveled magazine well.
 Sights are steel, mounted in machined dovetails for additional integrity.
 Each Micro includes an extended 7-round magazine.
 While capacity, again, now seems outdated by comparison to newer introductions, nothing handles and shoots quite like a 1911.
 Kimber quality is reflected in its price tag, which hovers in the $900 range. kimberamerica.com

 —Ann Y. Smith, Editor in Chief